TomBrien/cardiffwastepy/README.md

 ## About

-This is a highly-juvenile package to collect upcoming waste collections for an addresses served by Cardiff Council.
+This is a simple package to collect upcoming waste collections for an addresses served by Cardiff Council.

 ## Installation